-Your dedicated Investment Counsellor is here to serve you, not sell to you.
-Your Investment Counsellor is well versed in your financial goals and helps you stay on track with your investment plan.
-She or he calls you to make sure you understand what we're doing in your portfolio and why.
+Your dedicated service team is here to serve you, not sell to you.
+Your service team is well versed in your financial goals and helps you stay on track with your investment plan.
+They call you to make sure you understand what we're doing in your portfolio and why.
 Our financial planning, educational resources and client events also help you understand challenging and often unpredictable markets.